accetto/headless-coding-g3/docker/xfce-python/src/samples/kivy-test-app/readme.md

 # Readme `kivy-test-app`

-This is a very simple test application for Python GUI framework `Kivy`.
+This is a very simple test application for the Python GUI framework `Kivy`.

 It is taken from the examples provided by `Kivy` (`kivy-examples/guide/quickstart`).
 The installation is described in the file `readme-python.md` in the home directory.